chizzletaz/MilestoneProject4/TEST.md

 9. Confirm you are logged out from the website and a success toast message 'You have signed out.' appears.

 Result:
-The user is logged out when they click on the logout link in the navbar.
+A user is logged out when they click on the logout link in the navbar.

 **Search bar**
 Expected:
-The user can go to the search bar and search products by keyword (name or description).
+A user can go to the search bar and search products by keyword (name or description).

 Testing:
 1. On any page, click the search icon at the top of the page.